NenadPantelic/reactive-programming-in-java/spring-webflux-reactive-microservices/webflux-playground/notes.md

 - if you have the election results platform or a site showing the result of a very popular game we will have so many requests (frequent requests).
 A big part of that would be waste requests, no update of results
 - SSE
   - Stream events from backend to frontend
   - one-way communication
   - for SSE - this is a MediaType that browsers do understand - `MediaType.TEXT_EVENT_STREAM_VALUE`

 ## High performance

 ### gzip

 - if the response is big (in KBs), the client might observe increased response time.
-The apps might appear to be performing, poorly will respond slowly, but it could be just network latency
+The apps might appear to be performing poorly will respond slowly, but it could be just network latency
 - gzip: technique to compress the response before sending over the network; the size is reduced, it will reach the client sooner
 - it works well in a congested network + response size is large
 - Note:

   - server requires additional processing to compress
   - it might have negative effect when the response size is small!
   - do NOT use local machine to test!
 You will NOT see any improvement! (it is for network latency)

 - gzip properties
   - server side
   ```java
   server.compression.enabled=true
   # the response size must be at least 2048 bytes